Water Conservation efforts

-- Irrigation zones are planted consciously so that similar plants that require similar water needs are in the same zone to reduce overall water needs
+- Irrigation zones are planted consciously so that similar plants that require similar water needs are in the same zone to reduce overall water usage.

-- New plant installations on the UW Bothell campus are planted to incorporated high density and layered canopy designs in order to keep soil adequately shielded and reduce evaporation.
+- New plant installations on the UW Bothell campus are planted to incorporate high density and layered canopy designs in order to keep soil adequately shielded and reduce evaporation.

 Stormwater Management Program

-UW Bothell's Stormwater Mangement Program is designed and implemented to reduce the discharge of pollutants from the campus stormwater system into the protected watersheds in the surrounding area.
+UW Bothell’s Stormwater Management Program is designed and implemented to reduce the discharge of pollutants from the campus stormwater system into the protected watersheds in the surrounding area.